Josh-XT/Josh-XT/README.md

 Use Boxes (Gnome Virtual Machine software) to create a new Windows 10 VM with 16GB RAM and 150GB storage.

 This script downloads and installs packages from Chocolatey, then the script creates a scheduled task to ensure those packages are always installed and up to date daily.
+Packages can be found on [Chocolatey's website](https://chocolatey.org).

 The package list can be modified any time, it is located at ``C:\ProgramData\Automation\packages.csv``.
-To get package names, go to [Chocolatey's website](https://chocolatey.org).

-Once you modify the package list in the script, run it and let it install.
-It can take awhile to install everything because of the size of the Visual Studio 2022 download.
+Script may take some time to run as it downloads and installs some larger software packages such as Visual Studio 2022.

+Open PowerShell as Administrator and run the following:

 ``Set-ExecutionPolicy Bypass``

-``.\Run-After-Reimage.ps1``
+``.\Windows-Setup.ps1``